-- Your work history for the last 18 months, including your employers’ business names, addresses, telephone numbers and dates of employment
+- Work history for the last 18 months, including your employers’ business names, addresses, telephone numbers and dates of employment

 - Your alien registration number (if you are not a U.S. citizen)